After more than two decades at the center of Las Vegas entertainment, Cirque du Soleil has become synonymous with Las Vegas entertainment.

 Another difficult moment was the tragic death of a performer in ‘Ka’ at the MGM Grand.

-color:#333333">On December 12th, 18 months after aerialist Sarah Guillot-Guyard fell to her death, the company restored the final battle scene to "Ka."
-Nadal said
+On December 12th, 18 months after aerialist Sarah Guillot-Guyard fell to her death, the company restored the final battle scene to "Ka."
+Nadal said the company rebuilt the scene from scratch to enhance safety provisions.

 According to Nadal, the company’s “Michael Jackson One” at Mandalay Bay is a "success", and other long-standing shows, including “The Beatles Love” at the Mirage and “Mystere” at Treasure Island, continue to draw crowds.